abdinzaghi5601/data-analysis-projects/README.md

 ## Data Sources

 The datasets used in these projects are for educational and analysis purposes.
 Please refer to individual project documentation for specific data source information.

+## Contributors

+**Primary Developer**: Abdullah
+**Institution**: EIA (Excellence in Innovation Academy)
+**Email**: abdullah@eia.edu

+### Contributions
+- Complete project development and implementation across all analysis domains
+- Advanced machine learning model development and optimization
+- Statistical analysis and hypothesis testing
+- Comprehensive technical documentation and methodology
+- Data visualization and interactive dashboard creation

+### Academic Supervision
+**EIA (Excellence in Innovation Academy)**
+- Research methodology guidance and oversight
+- Quality assurance and validation protocols
+- Academic standards compliance and review

+## Project Attribution

+All projects in this repository were developed by Abdullah as part of advanced data science research at EIA (Excellence in Innovation Academy).
+The work represents original analysis, implementation, and documentation completed under academic supervision.

+For detailed contributor information, see [CONTRIBUTORS.md](CONTRIBUTORS.md)